splunk/splunk-sdk-javascript/README.md

 # The Splunk Software Development Kit for JavaScript (Preview Release)

 This SDK contains library code and examples designed to enable developers to build applications using Splunk and JavaScript.
+The SDK supports both server- and client-side JavaScript.

 ## License